mishastarrrr-ctrl/AdoDos/README.md

 ## Adding Proxies and User-Agents

 Access to the ``data/proxies.txt`` and ``data/uas.txt`` can now be done fully in the frontend.
-Click the text button to the right of the beam button to open up the editor.
+Click the text button to the right of the attack button to open up the editor.

 ![AnnotatedImage](docs/annotated-button.png)